pedroneto2/Fiinfo/README.md

 step 9: Go to the project root folder and generate the executable file with the command 'pyinstaller --onefile --noconsole .\Main.py'

-step 10: The file is generate.
-You can access it in the root folder, at path \dist\Main.exe
+step 10: The executable is ready!
+You can access it in the root folder, at path \dist\Main.exe.